dollarshaveclub/eslint-config-dollarshaveclub/README.md

-# THIS REPOSITORY HAS BEEN MERGED INTO [FACE CONFIG](dollarshaveclub/face-config)
+# THIS REPOSITORY HAS BEEN MERGED INTO [FACE CONFIG](https://github.com/dollarshaveclub/face-config)
-You can find the lates version in our [`face-config`](dollarshaveclub/face-config) monorepo, where it will continue to be developed
+You can find the latest version in our [`face-config`](https://github.com/dollarshaveclub/face-config) monorepo, where it will continue to be developed

 # eslint-config-dollarshaveclub [![Build Status](https://travis-ci.org/dollarshaveclub/eslint-config-dollarshaveclub.svg?branch=master)](https://travis-ci.org/dollarshaveclub/eslint-config-dollarshaveclub) [![Greenkeeper badge](https://badges.greenkeeper.io/dollarshaveclub/eslint-config-dollarshaveclub.svg)](https://greenkeeper.io/)